The PhD Program considers students for fall semester admission only. The application deadline is listed below.

 - An undergraduate grade-point average of at least 3.00 (on a 4.00 scale) on the equivalent of the last 60 semester hours.
 Those entering with a master’s degree should have a strong graduate record.

-- All students are required to have completed a statistics course and 30 semester credits of social science courses.
+- A completed statistics course and 30 semester credits of social science courses.

 - Evidence of research interest and potential for scholarship in a relevant social problem area.
 This is demonstrated in a carefully thought-out Statement of Reasons for Graduate Study, and other application materials.

-- TOEFL, MELAB or IELTS scores, if applicable, taken within two years of application date.
+- TOEFL or IELTS scores, if applicable, taken within two years of the application date.
 Official scores are submitted to the University of Wisconsin – Madison (institution code 1846).
+For additional information, please go to English Proficiency and International Application Requirements.
 Minimum acceptable scores are:

 How to apply

 Apply online to the UW-Madison Graduate School.
-The School of Social Work’s PhD Program in Social Welfare application is a supplementary section found within the online Graduate School application.
-Admission to the doctoral program requires admittance to both the School of Social Work and the Graduate School.
+The Sandra Rosenbaum School of Social Work’s PhD Program in Social Welfare application is a supplementary section found within the online Graduate School application.
+Admission to the doctoral program requires admittance to both the Sandra Rosenbaum School of Social Work and the Graduate School.
 For more detailed information, refer to the Graduate School’s Application Process At A Glance.

 Click on the application sections below to expand the section and review the details.